 The gold taken by the robbers at Virginia Dale has never been found.

-Today, Virginia Dale is nothing more than a ghost town, located in the northern part of Larimer County, about 45 miles northwest of Fort Collins, and just about four miles south of the Wyoming border on US Highway 287.
-The old Overland Trail Stage Station is listed on the National Register of Historical sites and recently efforts have been made to preserve the old station.
+Today, Virginia Dale is a ghost town located in the northern part of Larimer County, about 45 miles northwest of Fort Collins, and just about four miles south of the Wyoming border on US Highway 287.
+The old Overland Trail Stage Station is listed on the National Register of Historical sites and recent efforts have been made to preserve it.

 The stage station is situated at the very end of County Road 43F, about 1 mile east of US 287.
 A monument erected for the station marks the beginning of CR 43F.
 Follow the county road through a narrow gorge beneath Lover’s Leap, past a ranch, and it will take you right to the door.
 The station itself is on private property, but the access to the site is on a county road.
 If you intend to visit the Stage Station, you can take pictures of the grounds and the exterior of the building, but please do not trespass onto the private property.